hab927/ultra_texture_to_material/README.md

 ## Usage

-1. Compress the root `ultrakill_tex_to_mat` folder into a .zip file and open this in Blender using the `Edit > Preferences > Add-Ons > arrow in top-right > Install From Disk...` option.
+1. Download the `ultrakill_tex_to_mat.zip` file
+2. Navigate to `Edit > Preferences > Add-Ons > arrow in top-right > Install From Disk...`.
+Choose the .zip file.
-2. When you have an object selected, select a file from the file browser (click on **Shading** tab at the top toolbar) and right click.
+3. When you have an object selected, select a file from the file browser (click on **Shading** tab at the top toolbar) and right click
-3. Press "Assign Material using Selected" and the selected object will have the new materials.
+4. Press "Assign Material using Selected" and the selected object will have the new materials
-4. If you are in edit mode and have faces selected, it will also assign the material to those faces.
+5. If you are in edit mode and have faces selected, it will also assign the material to those faces

 ## Known Issues